1. Aim of the Guidelines

 10. Renewing items

-- Items (excluding inter-library loans) will be automatically renewed once, on the due date, provided they have not been requested by other library members.
+- Items (excluding inter-library loans) will be automatically renewed once for two weeks, on the due date, provided they have not been requested by other library members.

 - Items (excluding inter-library loans) can be renewed once, either online/by phone/in person at any time before the due date provided they have not been requested by other library members, and have not already been renewed.